Ghent or Bruges: Which Flemish City Is Right For You?Belgium

 … This is your first trip to Flanders.

-If you’ve never been to Flanders, Bruges is definitely worth checking out–you’ll be glad you did.
+If you’ve never been to Flanders, Bruges is definitely worth checking out–you’ll be glad you did, even if you only have enough time to see Bruges in one day.

 … You want to check out the Flemish primitives at the Groeningemuseum.

 We didn’t make it to this museum on our first trip to Bruges, but if you’re an art lover and interested in the Flemish primitives, this is the place to see them.

 Don’t visit Ghent or Bruges without travel insurance!
 We use and recommend World Nomads for their affordability, ease of purchasing & the clarity of their contract!

 Choose Ghent If…